awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

     &X-Amz-Signature=bee4aabc750bf7dad0cd9e22b952bd6089d91e2a16592c2293e532eeaab8bc77
 ```

-### Promoting an Aurora Read Replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote"></a>
+### Promoting an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Promote"></a>

 After migration completes, you can promote the Aurora Read Replica to a standalone DB cluster\.
 You then direct your client applications to the endpoint for the Aurora Read Replica\.
-For more information on the Aurora endpoints, see [Amazon Aurora Connection Management](Aurora.Overview.Endpoints.md)\.
+For more information on the Aurora endpoints, see [Amazon Aurora connection management](Aurora.Overview.Endpoints.md)\.
 Promotion should complete fairly quickly\.
 You can't delete the primary PostgreSQL DB instance or unlink the DB instance and the Aurora Read Replica until the promotion is complete\.

 Before you promote your Aurora Read Replica, stop any transactions from being written to the source PostgreSQL DB instance\.
 Then wait for the replica lag on the Aurora Read Replica to reach zero\.